 Washington State Standards for Mentoring

-This document, The Washington State Standards for Mentoring, is a tool to guide mentors in self-assessment and reflection.
-These standards are designed to help both new and veteran mentors in various job settings to assess their current level of understanding and abilities, and to create actionable steps to improve.
-Ongoing reflection and practice will deepen and refine mentoring skills, leading to gains in mentees' skill and their students' learning.
+The Washington State Standards for Mentoring is a tool to guide mentors in self-assessment and reflection.
+These standards are centered in educational equity: the heart of mentoring.
+Ongoing reflection and practice will deepen and refine mentoring skills, leading to gains in mentees' skill and more equitable student outcomes.
+These standards are designed to help both new and veteran mentors in various job settings to assess their current level of understanding and abilities and to create actionable steps to improve.

-Instructional mentoring is a professional relationship established between novice teachers and experienced teachers focused on strengthening the new teacher's impact on student learning.
-A strong relationship with a highly-qualified mentor promotes maximum growth in new teachers.
+Instructional mentoring is a professional relationship established between novice and experienced educators.
+A strong relationship with a highly qualified mentor promotes maximum growth in new educators.

-Induction is the complete package of activities and supports that bring novice teachers into their districts.
+Induction is the complete package of supports that bring novice educators into their districts.
 Induction focuses on key areas including hiring, orientation, mentoring, professional learning, and formative assessment for teacher growth.
 Mentoring is one piece of the entire package of induction.
-Relying solely on mentoring for induction deprives teachers of important support and learning opportunities.
+Relying solely on mentoring for induction deprives educators of important support and learning opportunities.
 For more, see Standards for Beginning Teacher Induction.

 After completing the clock hour form, have it signed by someone who can verify your mentoring work.
 Mentors can receive 10 clock hours per teacher mentored, not to exceed 30 hours.
 Keep the form for your own records.
 You do not send it to OSPI and no money is submitted.